aljawaid/PluginManager/README.md

 Features
 -------------

-- Add icons and better styling for an improved user experience
+- Add Bootstrap Twitter icons and better styling for an improved user experience
 - All plugins, installed and available are now sorted alphabetically
+- Fixed table headers

 **Plugin Manager**
 - Installed Plugins